Almonds

 Almonds are a nutrient-dense nut that contribute vitamin E, magnesium, fibre, and mostly unsaturated fats alongside plant protein.
 Their vitamin E can support wider antioxidant “network” function (working in concert with other dietary antioxidants rather than in isolation) [1].

-In a BRAIN-aligned pattern, almonds are most useful as a whole-food fat-and-fibre option (e.g., in snacks or meals) that can help displace more refined, low-satiety foods; observational nutrition literature commonly groups nuts with more favourable long-term health associations compared with several animal-protein sources [3].
-As with most nuts and seeds, almond protein is typically lysine-limited, so pairing with legumes or grains can improve essential amino-acid coverage across the day [2].
+Within a BRAIN-aligned pattern, almonds work best as a whole-food fat-and-fibre option that can displace more refined, low-satiety snacks; observational literature often groups nuts with favourable long-term health associations compared with several animal-protein sources [3].
+Almond protein is typically lysine-limited, so pairing with legumes or grains improves essential amino-acid coverage across the day [2].

 Food Context